 Due to economic and public health conditions caused by the ongoing coronavirus pandemic, INLIVIAN temporarily suspended work requirement enforcement beginning April 2020.
-INLIVIAN will lift the work requirement suspension in 2022 for all work able households.
-Each household will be given the 6-month waiver period and 90-day warning before any sanctions are applied for households not in compliance.
+INLIVIAN lifted the work requirement suspension in 2022 for all work able PBV households.
+Each household was be given the 6-month waiver period and 90-day warning before any sanctions were applied for households not in compliance.